programmfabrik/typo3-easydb-plugin/Documentation/AdministratorManual/Index.rst

 and it will only be valid for file imports, but knowing this session id will allow an attacker knowing this id to import files in any folder the user has access to.

+When choosing this option, recent TYPO3 security improvements on how session records are stored in the database are reverted and the cookie value of the TYPO3 session is again stored in clear text in the database.
+Therefore it is highly recommended to chose a different option from above.